alovajs/alovajs.github.io/docs/tutorial/06-strategy/06-useAutoRequest.md

 > Before using extension hooks, make sure you are familiar with the basic use of alova.

 Automatically fetch data through browser events or polling, allowing the interface to display the newest data.
-Usage scenarios include:

 ## Features